MarcinKilarski/Website-Audit/seo.md

 Overview

 Search Autocomplete helps users to quickly complete a query by clicking on suggested options while they type words in the search box.
-These suggestions are chosen based on their popularity in Google and Bing’s search engines.
+These suggestions are chosen based on their popularity in Google and Bing's search engines.

 Monitoring the Search Autocompletes may help you prevent your brand from being damaged when it suggests queries that may show your company in a negative light.
-This could happen if the search engines show an autocomplete option of ‘company X complaints’, ‘company X scandal’ or similar.
+This could happen if the search engines show an autocomplete option of ‘company X complaints', ‘company X scandal' or similar.
 In these cases, you can try to push them out by increasing the volume of performed searches of other queries containing your company name.

 It also helps you to identify the most popular content your searchers are interested in finding on your site.
 You should be ranking #1 for all of these queries.
 You need to ensure such content exists on your website, and these pages are easy to find from your Home page.